PaulDVS/Broker-Insights/README.md

     The Backend can be accessed on the port 8090.
 If run locally throught eclipse, then use http://localhost:8090/ to access the api.
         This can be changed in the /src/main/resources/application.properties file.
             Set server.port= to the required port number.

+        Any changes to the backend IP address and port number will have to be mirrored in the frontend in the src/main/java/com.br.in.service/PolicyServiceImpl.java file.
+Each instance of the restTemplate will require that "http://localhost:8090" be updated for the new location of the backend.

     The Frontend can be accessed on the port 8091.
 If run locally throught eclipse, then use http://localhost:8091/ to access the website.
         This can be changed in the /src/main/resources/application.properties file.